 It’s been three weeks since my exam, why isn’t my grade posted?

 Professors have 30 days after the last day of final examinations to submit their grades to the Office of the Registrar.
-Required courses must fit into the mandated mean and median, which may require several adjustments by the professor.
-After the professor finalizes the grades, they are posted and proofed within one business day.
+Once submitted, grades are reviewed to ensure they fit into the mandated mean and median, which may require several adjustments by the professor.
+After the professor finalizes the grades, they are proofed and posted within one week.